-If you are looking for the latest items in the collection, use the word "New" along with the format to search for New Books, New Large Print, New DVDs, etc. This will find items that the library has acquired in the last 180 days.
+If you are looking for the latest items in the collection, use the word "New" along with the format to search for New Booksopens a new window, New Large Printopens a new window, New DVDsopens a new window, etc. This will find items that the library has acquired in the last 180 days.

-You can even combine all of these to search for New Spanish Teen Books or any other combination of format, audience, and/or language.
+You can even combine all of these to search for New Spanish Teen Booksopens a new window or any other combination of format, audience, and/or language.

 Your search might bring back a lot of results.